 Leg cradles will open up your glutes and hips.
 They are essential for playing when batting, throwing, and fielding.

 How to do this exercise: First, raise your right foot while standing on your left to do a squat.
 Second, bring your right knee to your chest, place your right hand under your knee, and your left hand under your right ankle.
 Next, carefully pull your right leg to your chest to stretch while squeezing your left glute.
 Last, step forward with your right foot and switch your feet.
 Repeat this for ten reps for each side.

 This will aid you in focusing on the shifting of your weight, crucial for throwing or batting.

 How to do this exercise: First, take a mini band and put it around your legs, just above your knees.
 Next, shift to the right by pushing off of your left leg and stepping laterally with your right leg.
 Last, bring your left leg back to the center position.
 Repeat for ten reps on both sides.

-Advances acceleration that is valuable for sprinting out of the batter’s box towards first base, going from first to third base, or running down baseballs in the outfield
+Advances acceleration that is valuable for sprinting out of the batter’s box toward first base, going from first to third base, or running down baseballs in the outfield

-How to do this exercise: First, starting in the push-up position with your elbows extended, fire your legs explosively, while using your arms for momentum, and sprint for ten yards.
+How to do this exercise: First, start in the push-up position with your elbows extended, fire your legs explosively, while using your arms for momentum, and sprint for ten yards.
 Second, make sure that you drive your feet hard into the ground as you run.
-Repeat the sprints for five reps with a 30 second (or more if you need it) rest.
+Repeat the sprints for five reps with a 30-second (or more if you need it) rest.